 About Triathlon Australia

-Triathlon Australia is the official National Sporting Organisation responsible for the management and delivery of the sports of triathlon, duathlon, aquathlon, paratriathlon and multisport within Australia.
+Triathlon Australia is the official National Sporting Organisation responsible for the management and delivery of the sports of triathlon, paratriathlon and multisport within Australia.

-Triathlon Australia (TA) has 8 affiliated State and Territory Triathlon Associations.
-Known as the STTAs, they are the official members of the national body.
-In addition we have approximately 16,000 individual members and 220 affiliated triathlon and multisport clubs and squads across Australia.
+Triathlon Australia (TA) has eight affiliated State and Territory Triathlon Associations (STTAs) who are the official members of the national body.
+In addition we have over 15,000 individual members and 220 affiliated triathlon and multisport clubs and squads across Australia.

 Triathlon came to Australia in the early 1980s after developing mainly on the West coast of the USA in the mid to late 1970s.
 The first State Triathlon Associations were formed in late 1984 and early 1985.
 In May 1986 at Broadbeach, Queensland the Triathlon Federation of Australia was formed with Dr. Jim Hazel (after whom the Australian Ultra distance Championship Trophy is named) from Sydney becoming the inaugural President and Geoff Frost from Melbourne the Vice President.
 In 1991 the name of the national Governing Body was changed to Triathlon Australia.